These are the rationale and outcomes behind the practices we have in Forest School.

-Attendance in forest school has to be consistent just as any learner would in attending schools, in order for the learners to build relationship with his/her peers, mentors and environment.
-The resources for learning comes from these 3 elements.
-A consistent attendance will assure the learner full enjoyment and development of their socio-emotional self.
+In order for the learners to build quality relationships with their peers, attendance in Forest School has to be consistent, just as with attending any other learning program.
+A consistent attendance will ensure the learner’s full enjoyment and development of their socio-emotional self.
 Projects and continuation of learning experience can also be enhanced through simply being around consistently.

 Self-Regulation through Self-Awareness and Space

-Updates & Report through Listening to our children
+Updates and Report through Listening to our children

-We do not provide any report card or documented updates for forest school, as we believe our learners’ words and sharing are the best form of knowing how they feel and what they are doing in school.
-Listen to the learner share about their experience and feedback every session.
-However, we will share and discuss with parents about their child and what we observe.
-Children in this situation are welcome to hear our words too.
-That is the trust we have with them.
+We do not provide any report cards or documented updates for forest school.
+We believe that our learners’ words and sharings are the best way to know how they feel and what they are doing in school.
+By listening to our learners share their experiences and feedback, we better cater to their needs and development.
+In return, children often are more open to hearing our words too.
+That is the mutual trust we share with them.

 Note: We will share and discuss these experiences and our observations with the parents as well.

 To ensure that our children can learn to utilize resources from the natural environment, we endeavor to carry with us as little man-made equipment as possible.
 By appreciating what nature has to offer, our learners will develop their own motivations to source and manage their own resources, protect vulnerable organisms, and nurture their connections with their environments.